How to obtain a Singapore Employment Pass

-The Employment Pass (EP) is a work visa scheme designed for foreign professional with specialised skills, managers, and company directors who want to work and live in Singapore.
+The Employment Pass (EP) is a work visa scheme designed for foreign professionals with specialised skills, managers, and company directors who want to work and live in Singapore.
 This guide provides detailed information on the EP that includes:

 Key facts about the Employment Pass

 - A company or appointed employment agent needs to apply on behalf of the EP candidate.

 - The candidate must earn a fixed monthly salary of at least S$3,600 per month, with more experienced candidates requiring a higher salary.

 - First-time candidates can receive an EP that is valid for up to 2 years.

 - Renewals can be valid up to 3 years.

 - Eligible EP holders can bring certain family members into Singapore on a Dependant Pass or Long Term Visit Pass.